 Cu-Pb-Zn-Ag VMS deposit in northern British Columbia.
 New exploration and targeting concepts have identified new drill targets in the Alpha, Beta and Alpha South zones.

-Troymet holds a multi-year permit for its
+Troymet has been granted a multi-year permit for its

 BP Selco conducted limited drilling on the property in 1983-84.
 Drill hole S83-4 intersected stringer zone mineralization on the historic Feedlot (Beta) zone, returning a best intersection of 2.54% copper, 2.78%